-A world-first 1998 pilot at Saint Mary’s University demonstrated that speech recognition based captioning/transcription was technically feasible, but revealed that commercially available dictation systems were unsuitable for these novel applications.
-Since this groundbreaking study, the Consortium has worked to develop specialized technologies designed to improve access to classroom information.
+LLC research demonstrated that speech recognition based captioning/transcription was technically feasible, but revealed that commercially available dictation systems were unsuitable for these novel applications.
+The Consortium works collaboratively to develop specialized technologies designed to improve access to educational content.

 Key Technology Challenges